 In the context of making a decision based on data or intuition, I should've picked the latter, as that's what has made us successful for the past 5 years.
 This would've helped us double-down on the way we best knew how to grow WooThemes.

-If it wasn't broken, why were trying to fix it?
+If it wasn't broken, why were we trying to fix it?

 I guess part of it is being pulled into the hype of using data measurement & analytics to be a successful, online company.